-NCCN’s Global programs seek to further advance the organization’s mission to improve and facilitate quality, effective, efficient, and accessible cancer care so patients can live better lives.
+NCCN’s Global programs seek to further advance the organization’s mission to improve and facilitate quality, effective, equitable, and accessible cancer care so all patients can live better lives.
 NCCN is devoted to defining and advancing high-quality,

 high-value, patient-centered cancer care globally.